Arthritis by Prevalence

 Adults who are overweight or obese are more likely to have arthritis than those of normal weight.
-Overall 25% of adults reported arthritis, but arthritis was reported by 36% of those classified as obese and 24% of those classified as overweight.
+Overall, 25% of adults reported arthritis, but arthritis was reported by 36% of those classified as obese and 24% of those classified as overweight.
 Weight category is based on body mass index (BMI), a measurement based on height and weight.
 Weight categories are normal, overweight, and obese.
-A normal weight is a BMI of 19 and less than 25; overweight is a BMI of 25 and less than 30.
+A normal weight is a BMI of at least 19 and less than 25; overweight is a BMI of at least 25 and less than 30.
 Obese is a BMI of 30 or greater.
 (2)

 An estimated 5,400 Wisconsin children have arthritis.

 Only 13% of adults with arthritis reported they had taken a class to learn to manage their symptoms.